 Motivated by an inventory model I study pricing errors in the cross-section of stocks.
-A simple inventory model in which prices load on risk factors predicts that pricing errors of different securities are correlated if they load on the same underlying risk factor.
+In a setting in which prices are a function of risk factors, theory predicts that pricing errors of different securities are correlated if they load on the same underlying risk factors.
 Using a state space model, I identify pricing errors at a 1-minute frequency and compute correlations in pricing errors for stock pairs for each trading day.
 My results indicate that absolute differences in factor betas are negatively related to correlations in pricing errors.
-The effect is economically sizeable.
+The effect is economically meaningful and robust to controlling for differences in the microstructure of trading and several stock characteristics.

-In addition, I study the relationship between pricing error correlations and liquidity demanding flows from ETFs and well as ETF ownership.
+In addition to this liquidity supply channel, I investigate the role of liquidity demand.
+I study the relationship between pricing error correlations and liquidity demanding flows from ETFs, as well as ETF ownership.
 While my results reveal a null result for the relationship between common ownership by ETFs and pricing error correlations, I find that ETF flows contribute to pricing error correlations in the cross section of stocks.
+These channels co-exist with the liquidity supply channel and are generally smaller in magnitude.